 An orthopedic physical therapist specializes in diagnosing and treating conditions and injuries that affect your musculoskeletal system.
 That includes focusing on your muscles, bones, ligaments, tendons, and connective tissues.

 Depending on your condition, your physical therapist may customize your orthopedic care with the use of exercises, therapeutic modalities, and assistive devices to reduce pain, repair any damage, and restore physical function.
-In most cases, you can visit a physical therapist without a referral and insurance will cover.
+In most cases, you can visit a physical therapist without a referral and insurance will cover it.
 If you are unsure about your specific situation, feel free to call us and we are happy to inquire for you.

 If you are experiencing chronic pain, the orthopedic care experts at Desert Edge Physical Therapy work with your body to achieve better mobility and strength and bring you back to both activities and everyday life in no time.
 Once you find a physical therapist you trust, fully commit to a treatment plan, and openly communicate with your therapist so you can get the most out of your sessions and get back to a high-quality way of life.